We ship orders within 48 hours for quick delivery.

 Voltage Version Reminder

 Choose the 120V version for a 120V electric baseboard heater system.
+Choose the 240V version for a 240V electric baseboard heater system.

 If you are not sure whether your heater is 120V or 240V, check your old thermostat label, heater label, breaker, or consult a licensed electrician before ordering.